 - Parvovirus is spread through feces.
 Symptoms of parvo can include lethargy, vomiting, diarrhea, and abdominal pain.
 Treatment includes aggressive supportive care with fluids, anti-nausea medications, and antibiotics.

 - Distemper can cause symptoms such as fever, lethargy, discharge from the eyes and nose, and coughing.
+It may cause neurological problems.
 The signs of distemper are broad and vary from dog to dog.
 Treatment may include antibiotics, fluids, and anticonvulsants.

-- Heartworm disease is caused by heartworms that find their way into your dog through mosquito bites.
+- Heartworm disease is caused by heartworms that are transmitted through mosquito bites.
 Symptoms of heartworm infection can include lethargy, depression, fever, and weakness.
-Prevention is the best option.
-That includes keeping pets indoors at dusk (when mosquitoes feed) and giving them monthly preventive medicines.
-Treatment for existing disease requires a series of injections and weeks of strict cage rest.
+Prevention with oral or injectable medicines is the best option.
+Treatment for existing disease requires a series of injections and medications and months of strict cage rest.

 - Heart disease.
 Lethargy and reduced tolerance for exercise are the early signs of congestive heart failure in dogs.
-As the condition worsens, other symptoms develop, including loss of appetite and rapid breathing.
+As the condition worsens, other symptoms develop, including loss of appetite, coughing, and rapid breathing.
 Treatment depends on how far along the condition is.
-It may include ACE inhibitors, diuretics, and diet changes.
+It may include heart medication, diuretics, and diet changes.

 - Liver disease.
-Signs of liver disease in dogs include lethargy, loss of appetite, jaundice, depression, and abdominal bloating.
+Signs of liver disease in dogs include lethargy, loss of appetite, jaundice (yellow tint to gums or whites of eyes), depression, and abdominal bloating.
 Treatment of liver disease is critical and may include medication, diet changes, or surgery.

-- Diabetes.
+- Diabetes mellitus.
 Signs your dog may have diabetes include lethargy, excessive thirst, weight loss, and changes in appetite.
 Treating diabetes requires insulin injections, along with diet adjustments.

 - Hypoglycemia.
 This is low blood sugar, which is the opposite of diabetes.
 It can make your dog weak and lead to seizures.
 Treatment will depend on what's causing the hypoglycemia.
 Short-term therapy may include giving corn syrup orally or intravenous glucose.